-Never heard of it?
-Do you bake?
-Or even cook?
-Trust me, I have been into baking and cooking for years now but not until I need to make a gluten-free cake did I have learned about it.
+Never heard of Xanthan Gum?
+Do you bake or even cook?
+Trust me, I have been into baking and cooking for years now, but I didn't learn about it until I needed to make a gluten-free cake.

-Maybe some of you have some ideas on what it really is because it was once a “talk of the town” for the baking and cooking world.
-For those curious minds out there like me, let us clear out all the “why’s” and “what’s” and boost our knowledge power!
+Maybe some of you have some ideas about what it really is because Xanthan Gum was once the “talk of the town” for the baking and cooking world.
+For those curious minds like me, let's clear up all of the “why’s” and “what’s” and boost our knowledge power!

-Xanthan Gum is one of the most useful breakthroughs in terms of food science after discovering yeast.
-All natural, Xanthan Gum can be compared to yeast and vinegar.
+Xanthan Gum is one of the most useful breakthroughs in terms of food science after the discovery of yeast.
+It is all-natural and can be compared to yeast and vinegar.

-Xanthan Gum is very popular and useful ingredient when you are into Gluten-Free Baking.
-Yet, used to it as it is, are you still comfortable using it when there have been doubts circulating behind if it is safe or not to take?
-Let us dig deeper on those claims, otherwise baking won’t be the same!
+Xanthan Gum is a very popular and useful ingredient when you are into gluten-free baking.
+But are you still comfortable using it when there are some doubts circulating about it, as to whether it is safe or not?
+Let us dig deeper into those claims, otherwise baking won’t be the same!

-Alright, based on certain research, here are health effects of Xanthan Gum that caused the fear and controversy of its use:
+Alright, based on certain research, here are the health effects of Xanthan Gum that have caused the fear and controversy over its use:

-It is an effective laxative so it can increase frequency of stool output and water content if taken too much of the advisable dosage.
-So people who are vulnerable in terms of digestive problems are recommended to avoid intake.
+It is an effective laxative so it can increase the frequency of your stool output and water content if you take more than the advisable dosage.
+So it is recommended that people vulnerable to digestive problems avoid it.

-Colitis in Infants: There was once an article stating the death of infants who have developed NEC after drinking milk (used to thicken the feed) that have used Xanthan Gum based product.
-Therefore, it was implemented that it is important to babies under 12 months old must avoid thickening products.
+Colitis in Infants: There was once an article stating that infants had died after developing NEC after drinking milk (that was used to thicken the feed) that used the Xanthan Gum based product.
+Therefore, it is important that babies under 12 months avoid thickening products.

-There you go, the conclusion is Xanthan Gum is safe to be used and is harmless to adults.
-It is even more, gut friendly and is beneficial in metabolism.
+There you go, the conclusion is that Xanthan Gum is safe to be used and harmless to adults.
+It is gut friendly and beneficial to the metabolism.

-After knowing about its health effects, it is really up to you if you opt to use it or not.
-We have our own choices.
+After finding out about its health effects, it is really up to you whether you decide to use it or not.
+We all have our own choices to make.

 Where Can We Find Xanthan Gum?

-Being widely used, Xanthan Gum is available everywhere.
-Check the market, groceries or even online.
-It is totally easy for you to buy it.
+As it is widely used, Xanthan Gum is available everywhere.
+Check out the market, groceries or even online.
+It is very easy to buy.

-Groceries / Supermarkets: This is usually located in the condiments aisle.
-You may find it as packed in sealed plastic/paper bags (500 g the most) or in spice jars with shakers.
-If not, go the baking section, there you will find it probably in the “gluten-free” category.
+Groceries / Supermarkets: It is usually located in the condiments aisle.
+You may find it packed in sealed plastic/paper bags (500g the most) or in spice jars with shakers.
+If not, go the baking section, where you will probably find it in the “gluten-free” category.

-Public Markets: Most familiar sight would be the area in the market where all the spices are being sold.
-You may find it there unpacked, but you can let vendors stuff it for you according to how much you need to buy.
+Public Markets: Try the area in the market where all of the spices are being sold.
+You may find it there unpacked, but you can also let vendors stuff it for you, according to how much you need to buy.

-Online Stores: The easiest way to find it is through online.
-Let the fingers do the walking guys!
-It is where you will find a variety of Xanthan Gum to choose from, different packing, brands and where it was made.
+Online Stores: The easiest way to find it is online.
+Let your fingers do the walking guys!
+It is where you will find a variety of Xanthan Gum to choose from, including different packing, brands and places where it was made.
 I recommend Amazon.com!

-Health Food Stores: They advertise gluten-free ingredients, ask for Xanthan Gum.
-Good thing is, if they ran out of it, they can recommend alternatives.
+Health Food Stores: If they advertise gluten-free ingredients, ask for Xanthan Gum.
+The good thing is, they can recommend alternatives if they has run out of it.

 Is There A Substitute For Xanthan Gum?

-In the world of gluten-free baking, we have ups and downs.
-It all depend on the choices we make and how far we are willing to experiment.
-In facing the challenges that it brings, let us explore the possibilities of alternatives.
+In the world of gluten-free baking, we have our ups and downs.
+It all depends on the choices that we make and how far we are willing to experiment.
+In facing the challenges that it brings, let us explore the possibilities of the alternatives.

 Recommended Xanthan Gum substitutes: